 Denying the existence of change rarely frustrates its staying power.
 Instead of rejecting change, our most rewarding course of action is to acknowledge its presence and effect on our way of life.

 There are two scenarios when facing an unexpected — we’ll either have positive or negative emotions toward it.
 If you’re experiencing position emotions such as excitement or enthusiasm about a change, obviously that’s a good thing.
 When you prioritize your internal experience as you process change, you ensure your emotional well-being, as well as your overall progress.

 3) Prepare for It

-You should mentally prepared for possible unexpected change that may suddenly appear in your life.
+You should mentally prepared for the possible unexpected change that may suddenly appear in your life.
 This necessitates you create and ceaselessly develop mental fortitude, interest, confidence, appreciation, and inventiveness.
-All of these habits-of-mind will provide you with the flexibility and strength you need when faced with unexpected circumstances.
+All of this habits-of-mind will provide you with the flexibility and strength you need when faced with unexpected circumstances.

 4) Act Appropriately

 It’s important to remember all our actions have consequences.
 Amid something that’s unexpected, people behave irrationally, only to regret it later.
 Therefore, we must be conscious of what we’re saying and how we’re behaving.
 Sometimes doing simple things like taking a break or going for a walk to clear your thoughts can do wonders when coping with change.

 5) Ask for Help or Guidance